Best Espresso Machines for Home Use.

 My Observations:

-This is one of the newest bean to cup machines from Delonghi in the UK, and it looks like they’ve got the mix of features right for this price point, as it’s selling incredibly well, and it’s an impressive-looking machine overall.
-The reason I say “with this version” re the milk preference above, is that they have a Panarello steam wand version, too which is about a hundred quid cheaper at the time of writing.
+This is among the newest bean to cup machines from Delonghi in the UK, and it looks like they’ve got the mix of features right for this price point, as it’s selling incredibly well, and it’s an impressive-looking machine overall.
+The reason I say “with this version” re the milk option above, is that they have a Panarello steam wand version, too which is about a hundred quid cheaper at the time of writing.

-I’m saying that this machine produces 6 one touch coffees, literally because I think the official “7” includes hot water, and I’m not sure about you, but I don’t think hot water counts as coffee…
+I’m saying that this machine produces 6 one touch coffees, just due to the truth that I think the official “7” includes hot water, and I’m not sure about you, nevertheless I don’t think hot water counts as coffee…

 Check Price - Gaggia Direct